inclusive-design/guide.inclusivedesign.ca/src/documents/tools/Mindmaps.html.md

 ## Try

-1. Start with the central concept or initial state.
+1. Starting with the central concept or initial state.
-2. List all the related sub-topics
+2. Listing all the related sub-topics
-3. Repeat this process for lower levels of topics and continue as needed
+3. Repeating this process for lower levels of topics and continue as needed
-4. Begin to map out the connections between the items you have listed.
+4. Beginning to map out the connections between the items you have listed.
 These connections may cross over multiple levels of the hierarchy.